humdrum-tools/humdrum-documentation/guide/ch22/index.md

 extract -i '*Iviola' symphony1 | ditto -s =
 ```

-Let\'s append to this pipeline a <span class="tool">humsed</span> command that makes two
+Let's append to this pipeline a <span class="tool">humsed</span> command that makes two
 string substitutions.
 The first substitution replaces all data records
 containing the lower-case letter `r` (i.e., rests) with the string
 `-viola`.
 The second substitution changes any record that does not begin
 with either a minus sign or an equals sign to the string `+viola`.
 In
-effect, we\'ve transformed the viola part so that all data tokens encode
+effect, we've transformed the viola part so that all data tokens encode
 either `+viola`, `-viola` or are barlines.

 ```bash